-AFT-LFO-DEPTH - This option controls how much the AFTERTOUCH pressure will increase the LFO MODULATION DEPTH.
+AFT-LFO-DEPTH - This option controls how much the Aftertouch pressure of your keyboard will increase the LFO MODULATION DEPTH.
 This allows you to add LFO modulation of the filter frequency expressively while you play.

 The AFT-LFO-DEPTH range is from 0 to 255, and the default setting is 0.